koadjunky/rabbitmq-demo/README.md

 ## Prerequisites

-Tested on Linux Debian with OpenJdk.
+Tested on Linux Debian 10.11 and OpenJdk.

 * Java 11
 * docker & docker-compose